chylex/Discord-History-Tracker/README.md

 ### Minification

-The build process automatically minifies the CSS using `YUI Compressor` and JS files using `UglifyJS@3`.
+The build process automatically minifies JS using `UglifyJS@3`, and CSS using a custom minifier.

 * If the `--nominify` flag is used, minification will be completely disabled
-* If Java is not available from the command line, CSS minification will be skipped
-  * You can check whether you have installed Java correctly by running `java -version` in the command line, and making sure the version is `1.7.xyz` or higher
 * If `uglify-es` is not available from the command line, JS minification will be skipped
   * When building on Windows 64-bit, the build script will use the included Node runner and packages
   * When building on Windows 32-bit, you will need to download [Node 32-bit](https://nodejs.org/en/download) and replace the included one in `lib/`